 Wee ones: If you step with your left foot, then your right foot, then your left, then your right…how many steps have you taken?

 Little kids: If you took 9 thousand steps yesterday and 7 thousand today, on which day did you take more?
-Bonus: If you take 2,000 steps at school each day, how many do you take in a regular school week (no holidays)?
+Bonus: If you take 2,000 steps each day, how many do you take in 5 weekdays?
 Add up the thousands!

 Wee ones: 4 steps.